THE SATOR SQUARE

 The fish-symbol came from the Greek word for fish, ichthus.
 Its five Greek letters—ιχθυς—form an acrostic for the early Christian creed: Iesous Christos theou uios soter: ‘Jesus Christ, Son of God, Saviour’.
 And the fish also served as a symbol for the members of the church, the great catch brought in by the fishers of men.

 Nobody knows when the Christian fish-symbol was first used.
-But, since the SATOR square and its TENET cross have the nun or ‘fish’ as their central letter, it looks like this is early use of the fish as a Christian symbol.
+But, since the SATOR square and its TENET cross have the nun or ‘fish’ as their central letter, it looks like this is itself early use of the fish as a Christian symbol.

 AN ABSOLUTE RULER IN THE SATOR SQUARE